grafana/pyroscope/examples/golang-push/README.md

 ### More use cases
 We have been beta testing this feature with several different companies and some of the ways that we've seen companies tag their performance data:
+- Tagging Kubernetes attributes
 - Tagging controllers
 - Tagging regions
-- Tagging jobs from a redis / sidekiq / rabbitmq queue
+- Tagging jobs from a queue
 - Tagging commits
 - Tagging staging / production environments
 - Tagging different parts of their testing suites